 7. The return of ashes of Silent Mentor to family member: Day 6

 The family member will collect the ashes of silent mentor at Nilai Memorial Park for further arrangement by family member.
 The program is finished and the wishes of silent mentors are fulfilled.

 Process Flow of Body Donation

-3: Body should be arrived at SMC within 8 hours of death.
-Thereafter, blood screening will be carried out immediately.
+Step 3: Body should be arrived at SMC within 8 hours of death for deep freezing process,

-is passed, body will be designated as Silent Mentor and deep frozen for surgical simulation program in the near future.
+to be ready for surgical simulation workshop in the near future.